Jorixon/JASM/README.md

 ### Limitations and Acknowledgements
-- The Json file that stores the characters is a stripped down version of this [genshin-impact-tools ](https://github.com/tokafew420/genshin-impact-tools/blob/3d10e411a411b8ed532356ccb45fcd80b6b2383b/data/characters.json) and images are also from the same repository.
+- The Json file that stores the genshin characters is a modified and stripped down version of this [genshin-impact-tools ](https://github.com/tokafew420/genshin-impact-tools/blob/3d10e411a411b8ed532356ccb45fcd80b6b2383b/data/characters.json) and some of the images are also from the same repository.
+- The Json file that stores the genshin weapons is a modified and stripped down version of this [genshin-impact-tools ](https://github.com/tokafew420/genshin-impact-tools/blob/94d55e8b88d5580d84e6b0991ce82e2798220d44/data/weapons.json) and the weapon images are also from the same repository.
 - 7-Zip is bundled with the app, 7-Zip is licensed under the GNU Lesser General Public License (LGPL).
 You can find the full license details and source code at [www.7-zip.org](https://www.7-zip.org/).
 - SharpCompress is used if the bundled 7-zip is not found.
 SharpCompress is licensed under the MIT license.
 You can find the full license details and source code at [SharpCompress's GitHub Page](https://github.com/adamhathcock/sharpcompress)
 - WinUI3Localizer is used for localization.
 WinUI3Localizer is licensed under the MIT license.
 You can find the full license details and source code at [WinUI3Localizer's GitHub Page](https://github.com/AndrewKeepCoding/WinUI3Localizer)
 - I have tested this app mostly on two machines running Windows 11.
 I have tested it on Windows 10 in a virtual machine.
 - There are definitely bugs.
 I have not tested this app enough and there are not tests written for it.
 - Drag and drop is really finicky for some reason.
 It works but it's not perfect.
-So the code for it is still quite messy and it involed time consuming tirial and error until it worked.
+So the code for it is still quite messy and it involved time consuming trial and error until it worked.
 - Changing the app's theme causes instability and usually it crashes when navigating to another page.
 This means it needs to restart after changing the theme
 - I made everything in dark mode theme, so light mode does not look good.
 - App settings are stored here ```C:\Users\<username>\AppData\Local\JASM\ApplicationData```